AbdoAhmedAbdelmonem/Morx/readme.md

    - Ensure data consistency
    - Performance testing

-This priority-based approach ensures you build the core functionality first and add advanced features progressively, reducing risk and ensuring you have a working MVP at each stage.
+This priority-based approach ensures building the core functionality first and add advanced features progressively, reducing risk and ensuring you have a working MVP at each stage.